benjaminpatrickevans/XAI/README.md

 ## How to use

-The model is a sklearn classifier, as such uses the sklearn api
+The GP explainer/surrogate model is implemented as sklearn classifier, and as such uses the sklearn api.
+To use, simply train the surrogate model on the predictions of a complex black box model.

 ```python
 from src.xai import GP